 The first step in choosing an aircraft is deciding between a fixed wing (resembles an airplane) and multirotor (helicopter with multiple propellers).
 Fixed wing drones generally have a longer flight time, can fly faster, and can cover more area in a single flight.
 Multirotor drones are usually easier to fly, don’t need as much space to take off and land, and are less expensive.

-We recommend using an aircraft that can support the weight of the camera and any additional payload that it needs to carry in support of your operations.
-It should have enough power to fly an entire mission with the full payload, but multiple flight missions (where batteries are exchanged) are also common.
+In general, we recommend using an aircraft that can support the weight of the camera and any additional payload that it needs to carry to support your operations.
+Ideally the aircraft should have enough power to fly an entire mission with the full payload, but multiple flight missions (where batteries are exchanged) are also common.
 Both fixed-wing and multirotor options work well for this type of data collection.
 Another factor to consider is how easy it is to integrate the camera onto the aircraft - we discuss some options for this in the following section.

 Integrating the camera

 The simplest way to integrate a camera is to use an integration kit or purchase a fixed wing drone that already has the sensor integrated.
-We offer integration kits for a few popular drones, like the DJI Matrice 100.
-Our partners also offer integration kits as well as custom-built solutions.
+We offer integration kits for the Matrice and Inspire lines of DJI drones.
+Many of our partners also offer integration kits for specific drones or will perform the integration for you.

 Do it yourself

 If you plan to do the integration yourself, please use the appropriate integration guide which can be found on our knowledge base.
 The most important things to consider are:

 - Powering the camera

 - Placement of the light sensor (DLS), which should be the topmost item on the aircraft.

-MicaSense offers a free iOS application called Atlas Flight which automatically works with DJI drones and the RedEdge.
+MicaSense offers a free iOS application called Atlas Flight which automatically works with DJI drones and MicaSense sensors.
 If using a third-party flight planner, ensure that it supports the camera parameters or you will not collect data with the expected overlap (which is one of the keys to a successful mission).